Kibble Admin, Author at Kibble: Specialist services & support for young people facing adversity

 Posted: January 7, 2025

-This year, two adventurous young lads at Kibble are setting their sights high, with ambitions to climb Scotland’s rugged hills and bens.
+This year, two adventurous young lads at Kibble are setting their sights high, with ambitions to climb Scotland’s rugged hills.

 The idea to discover Scotland’s mountains was borne from a conversation at the dinner table on New Year’s Day.
 The idea was sparked following two of the children’s adventure, alongside staff, who climbed Ben A’an on Boxing Day.
 They were so excited on their return that the other children wanted to join in on future adventures too.
 No time like the present, with the steak pie dishes in the sink and the desserts being finished, team member Hayley checked the weather forecast for Conic Hill the following day and with blue skies promised, the resolutions were in motion.